BaptisteLacroix/File-Watcher-and-Synchronizer/README.md

 ### How to Use

-1. Save the script to a Python file (e.g., "file_watcher.py") in the same directory as the "export.json" file you want to synchronize.
+1. Save the script to a Python file (e.g., "file_watcher.py").
+Set the variable directory_to_listen to the path of the directory (e.g. "./downloads/") and set the filemane_to_listen to the name of the file you want to synchronize (e.g., "export.json").

-2. Open a terminal or command prompt and navigate to the directory where the script and "export.json" are located.
+2. Open a terminal or command prompt and navigate to the directory where the script is save.

 3. Run the script using the following command: